-Fourier-transform coherent anti-Stokes Raman scattering (FT-CARS) spectroscopy is a time-domain Raman spectroscopic method, where molecular vibrations are excited and interrogated with ultrashort pulses.
-FT-CARS spectroscopy is distinguished from other coherent Raman methods, such as frequency-domain CARS and stimulated Raman scattering spectroscopy, by its capability to produce broadband, background-free Raman spectra.
-The spectral acquisition rate of FT-CARS, which is determined by the scanning rate of the delay between ultrashort pump-probe pulses, can be higher than a few tens of kHz using a rapid mechanical scanner or dual-comb techniques.
-FT-CARS spectral bandwidth is determined by its optical pulse bandwidth, resulting in Raman spectra spanning more than 3,000 cm−1 demonstrated with sub-10 fs pulses.
+Fourier-transform coherent anti-Stokes Raman scattering (FT-CARS) spectroscopy is a time-domain Raman spectroscopic method that uses ultrashort pulses to excite and interrogate molecular vibrations.
+It differs from other coherent Raman methods, such as frequency-domain CARS and stimulated Raman scattering spectroscopy, in that it can produce broadband Raman spectra that are free from background noise.
+The spectral acquisition rate of FT-CARS depends on the scanning rate of the delay between ultrashort pump-probe pulses, and can reach over tens of kHz using rapid mechanical scanners or dual-comb techniques.
+The optical pulse bandwidth determines the spectral bandwidth of FT-CARS, which can span more than 3,000 cm−1 using sub-10 fs pulses.

-Initially developed with an eye toward microscopy, the progression of FT-CARS spectroscopy to the ultrafast regime has opened the technique to high-throughput applications such as Raman flow cytometry and high-speed chemical imaging.
-Currently, we aim to maximize the capability of FT-CARS spectroscopy in its speed, bandwidth, and sensitivity based on the state-of-the-art optical techniques and pioneer a new class of chemical, biological, medical, and environmental applications.
+Although FT-CARS spectroscopy was originally developed for microscopy, its recent advancement into the ultrafast regime has opened up new possibilities for high-throughput applications such as Raman flow cytometry and high-speed chemical imaging.
+At present, we are working to maximize the speed, bandwidth, and sensitivity of FT-CARS spectroscopy using state-of-the-art optical techniques.
+Our goal is to develop a new class of chemical, biological, medical, and environmental applications for this technology.

 - P. C. McCann, K. Hiramatsu, and K. Goda, "Highly sensitive low-frequency time-domain Raman spectroscopy via fluorescence-encoding", Journal of Physical Chemistry Letters 12, 7859 (2021)